-Today, “data” is a business resource, just like labor, equipment, and capital.
+Today, “data” is a critical business resource, just like labor, equipment, and capital.
 Virtually every business has become “data intensive,” and for many businesses, their data holds significant economic value to them, their employees, and their competitors.
-Certain types of data are subject to federal and state regulatory requirements involving its storage, use, and unauthorized disclosure.
 That data, and the systems that process and store it, are subject to a wide variety of threats from both internal and external sources.
+Certain types of data are subject to federal and state regulatory requirements involving its storage, use, and unauthorized disclosure, and the failure to understand and follow these requirements can result in significant penalties, expense, and lost revenue.
+Vandeventer Black’s cybersecurity and data privacy team has the resources and expertise to guide businesses in managing cyber threats and maintaining data security and privacy compliance.

-Our cybersecurity and data privacy team has experience with investigations and claims, pursuant to the federal Computer Fraud and Abuse Act (CFAA) and the Virginia Computer Crimes Act, of unauthorized access to proprietary business data and systems.
+Our cybersecurity and data privacy team has experience with investigations and claims pursuant to the federal Computer Fraud and Abuse Act (CFAA) and the Virginia Computer Crimes Act, of unauthorized access to proprietary business data and systems.
 We help clients comply with state-mandated data breach notification requirements across the country.
-We assist clients with compliance and data breach investigations under HIPAA, and other laws concerning data privacy.
+We assist clients with data security requirements and data breach investigations and advise businesses on laws impacting data privacy and security such as HIPAA, the Fair Credit Reporting Act (FCRA) and the Gramm-Leach-Bliley Act (GLBA).
+We also assist government contractors in understanding and complying with information security requirements in the Defense Federal Acquisition Regulations Supplement (DFARS).

 Vandeventer Black is available to help companies develop procedures to minimize cybersecurity incidents, and address incidents that occur, including crisis management planning and reaction.
-When necessary, we provide counsel to both pursue responsible persons and defend against resulting incident claims.
+When necessary, we provide counsel to both pursue responsible persons and defend against resulting incident claims as well as guiding our clients through the entire investigation process.

 Our attorneys advise companies across a broad range of industries on state, federal, and international laws.
-In addition to helping clients decipher and address constantly evolving privacy laws generally, we also advise clients on privacy and security implications associated with such matters as mergers and acquisitions, outsourcing arrangements, government contracting, and other transactions.
+In addition to helping clients understand and address complex and constantly evolving privacy laws generally, we also advise clients on privacy and security implications associated with such matters as mergers and acquisitions, outsourcing arrangements, government contracting, and other transactions.

 We focus on helping our clients develop actionable solutions before and after problems arise.
-Cyberattacks and security breaches can occur despite intensive efforts to avoid them.
+Since no system is ever 100% secure, cyberattacks and security breaches can occur despite intensive efforts to avoid them.
 When they do occur, companies need a coordinated and effective response.
-Our experience in multi-disciplinary crisis management allows us to advise our clients on handling emergent situations, in order to position them to move past incidents as efficiently as possible, with minimal impact to processes and operations.
+Our experience in multi-disciplinary crisis management allows us to advise our clients on handling emergent situations, in order to position them to move past incidents as effectively and efficiently as possible, with minimal impact to processes and operations.

 You must read and accept these terms in order to send us email.